swcarpentry/DEPRECATED-bc/shell/Readme.md

     git clone -b YYYY-MM-PLACE https://github.com/USERNAME/boot-camps.git

-Followed by:

-    cd boot-camps
-    git checkout YYYY-MM-PLACE

-These 2 commands will grab all of the data needed for this workshop from the internet.
+This command will grab all of the data needed for this workshop from the internet.
+(We will talk about the `git` command later in the workshop.)

 # Let's get started